Real Food Vitamins for Real Health Benefits

-It’s easy to know exactly what you are putting into your body and where it comes from with real food vitamins.
+It’s easy to know exactly what you're putting into your body and where it comes from with real food vitamins.
 Below are the ingredients in our other real food formulations.

-Niacin is naturally present in certain foods, including chicken, tuna, beef, salmon, and peanuts.3 But one particularly beneficial and rich source of niacin may sound somewhat unfamiliar.
-It’s an herb known as holy basil, and this is the ingredient we chose for our Real Food Niacin supplement.
+One particularly beneficial and rich source of niacin may sound somewhat unfamiliar.
+It’s an herb known as holy basil, and this is the ingredient we've chosen as a natural source of niacin.

 Swanson Ultra Real Food Folic Acid contains a 100% certified organic form of folic acid derived from lemon peels using a patented extraction process that retains co-nutrients like water soluble natural folates from the peels, bringing you a nutritious source of folate that is closer to what you would get from real food sources.11

-Swanson Ultra Real Food Biotin is made from 100% certified organic Sesbania grandiflora extract, along with the cofactors of this nourishing plant, providing 5,000 mcg of biotin in every 2 capsule serving.
-Read Biotin Benefits for Every Body to learn more about how biotin nourishes your body.
+Swanson Ultra Real Food Biotin is made from 100% certified organic Sesbania grandiflora extract, along with the cofactors of this nourishing plant, providing 5,000 mcg of biotin in every serving.

 Real Food B-Complex

-Individual B vitamins like the options mentioned above are excellent for filling in specific nutrient gaps, but all 8 B-complex vitamins are needed for optimal wellbeing.
-They all play complimentary but unique roles, so to cover all the bases we also developed a Real Food B-Complex Vitamin.
+Individual B vitamins, like the options mentioned above, are excellent for filling in specific nutrient gaps, but all eight B-complex vitamins are needed for optimal wellbeing.
+They all play complimentary, but unique, roles, so to cover all the bases we also developed a Real Food B-Complex vitamin supplement.